Management Information Systems (MIS)

 MIS 594.
 Business Continuity Planning.
 3 Hours.

 This course discusses information and risk management and planning for organizational readiness.
 Discuss contingency operations, and planning processes for incident response, disaster recovery, and business continuity.
 Implementation of different business continuity planning processes in real world scenarios.
-Course Information: Prerequisites: MIS 579.
-420248.
+Course Information: Curricular Practical Training (CPT) eligible.
+Prerequisites: MIS 579.

 MIS 595.
 Capstone - Cybersecurity Management.
 3 Hours.

-Integrates acquired knowledge and skills of Cybersecurity Management (CSM).
-Elaborate current topics in Cybersecurity Management including issues of governance and strategic planning for security, policy making, risk management, and business continuity planning.
+Integrates acquired knowledge and skills in Cybersecurity Management (CSM).
+Elaborate on topics in Cybersecurity Management, including governance and strategic planning for security, policy making, risk management, and business continuity planning.
 Design and implement effective cybersecurity management programs.
-Course Information: Prerequisites: 24 hours of 500-level coursework in MIS/CSM.
-Restricted to Cybersecurity Management.
+Course Information: Prerequisites: 24 hours of 500-level coursework in CSM.
+Restricted to CSM.
+Curricular Practical Training (CPT) eligible.

 MIS 596.
 Cybersecurity Management Capstone Continuing Enrollment.
 0 Hours.